Masters by Research Professional Practice

 If you are aiming to develop your career as an aspiring professional in a middle or senior management position, then this research degree will enable you to build the necessary skills within your developing professional portfolio.
 Likewise, if you are looking to take your first steps into academia, then a Masters by Research (M.Res) could be ideal for you.

-It is also an ideal stepping stone to Doctoral level research, either a PhD degree or a Professional Doctorate (EdD/DBA/D.Prac).
+It is also an excellent stepping stone to Doctoral level research, either a PhD degree or a Professional Doctorate (EdD/DBA/D.Prac).

-How can i find out more about the award to decide whether it would be suitable for me, and how do i apply?
+How can I find out more and how do I apply?

-Contact the award leader, Dr Nick Sutcliffe on email@example.com with any queries relating to the award and you can apply here.
-There are two intakes per year for the award and all applications will be considered and successful applicants will be invited for a panel interview.
-Successful applicants are also required to attend an evening induction event to prepare them for their studies.
+Email the award leader, Dr Nick Sutcliffe at email@example.com with any queries.
+If you're ready to apply, download the application form.
+There are two intakes per year for the award and all applications will be considered.
+Successful applicants will be invited for a panel interview and are also required to attend an evening induction event to prepare them for their studies.